chef/chef-web-docs/chef_master/source/api_omnitruck.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/api_omnitruck.rst>`__

-The Omnitruck API can be used to download platform-appropriate versions of various Chef Software Inc products.
+Chef's Omnitruck API powers the Chef install scripts as well as downloads.chef.io site.
+It can be used to query available versions of Chef Software Inc. products and to provide direct download URLs.

 Syntax
 =====================================================